-The mirror of an SLR camera is actually made up of two mirrors.
+The mirror of an SLR camera is made up of two mirrors.

-The main mirror sends the image to the optical viewfinder, but it is a mirror that lets a certain amount of light pass to a second mirror, called a secondary mirror or sub-mirror, which reflects the image towards the phase detector.
+The primary mirror sends the image to the optical viewfinder.
+However, it is a mirror that lets a certain amount of light pass to a second mirror, called a secondary mirror or sub-mirror, reflecting the image towards the phase detector.

-The phase detector is a light sensor , which works similar to the image sensor.
+The phase detector is a light sensor, which works similarly to the image sensor.

-This sensor however only receives a very small part of the scene, for example an area in the center of the image (or the area indicated by the focus point selected on the camera).
+However, this sensor only receives a tiny part of the scene, for example, an area in the center of the image (or the location indicated by the focus point selected on the camera).

-The focus sensor is specialized in detecting light transitions of the scene, for example an edge of an object, a line, a texture … something that generates a significant contrast between two points of light.
+The focus sensor is specialized in detecting the scene’s light transitions, for example, an edge of an object, a line, a texture, something that generates a significant contrast between two points of light.
 This transition turns into an electrical signal, which we could imagine as a spike.

-For each focus point there are two separate sensors that triangulate .
+For each focus point, two separate sensors triangulate.

 Each of them receives the same image of the area we want to focus on.
-When the image is in focus the peaks of the two electrical signals coincide.
-When the image is out of focus, the peaks don’t match and the electronics can calculate exactly where the lens needs to move and how far we are from the focus point.
+When the image is in focus, the peaks of the two electrical signals coincide.
+When the image is out of focus, the peaks don’t match, and the electronics can calculate precisely where the lens needs to move and how far we are from the focus point.

-Some focus points only detect vertical transitions (vertical lines or edges of the scene), others only horizontal transitions and some focus points detect both are called focus points cross (cross type AF point).
+Some focus points only detect vertical transitions (vertical lines or edges of the scene), others only horizontal changes, and some focus points detect both are called focus points cross (cross-type AF point).

-The phase detection focusing system is very fast and quite accurate.
+The phase-detection focusing system is speedy and entirely accurate.

-For phase detection to work properly, a certain amount of light is required in the scene.
-It is also necessary that the scene contains those horizontal or vertical lines, borders … in short, that the scene (at least at the point of focus) has a certain texture.
+For phase detection to work correctly, a certain amount of light is required in the scene.
+It is also necessary that the set contains those horizontal or vertical lines, borders in short, that the location (at least at the point of focus) has a particular texture.

-They do not detect exactly what reaches the main sensor, they are independent elements, and therefore the entire system has to be perfectly built (mechanical part) and synchronized (mechanical and electronic part).
-Each camera, one by one, has to be calibrated with great precision, otherwise it will present back focus or front focus problems , that is, all the images will appear out of focus.
+Therefore, the entire system must be entirely built (mechanical part) and synchronized (mechanical and electronic component).
+Each camera, one by one, has to be calibrated with great precision.
+Otherwise, it will present back focus or front focus problems; all the images will appear out of focus.

-Another problem with the traditional phase detection approach in SLRs is that when the mirror is raised, this system is no longer operational.
+Another problem with the traditional phase detection approach in SLRs is that this system is no longer operational when the mirror is raised.

 And the same is true when using the SLR camera for video, as the mirror remains raised all the time.
-That is, the pure phase detection focusing system (using separate sensors) is not suitable for video .
+The pure phase-detection focusing system (using separate sensors) is not suitable for video.